memgraph/memgraph/docs/user_technical/open-cypher.md

 ##### Aggregating

-openCypher has functions for aggregating the data.
-Memgraph currently supports the following aggregate functions.
+openCypher has functions for aggregating data.
+Memgraph currently supports the following aggregating functions.

   * `avg`, for calculating the average.
   * `collect`, for collecting multiple values into a single list.
   * `count`, for counting the resulting values.
+  * `max`, for calculating the maximum result.
-  * `max` and `min`, for calculating the maximum and minimum result, respectively.
+  * `min`, for calculating the minimum result.
   * `sum`, for getting the sum of numeric results.

 Example, calculating the average age.